 Below mentioned are the things one needs to keep in mind for availing deduction under 80GGC:

-- Individuals must submit the details of the donations to the employer for incorporating it in form 16.
-If not then the details must be mentioned in the specified column while submitting tax returns
+Note: Individuals must submit the details of the donations to the employer for inclusion of such information in form 16.
+If not, then the details must be mentioned in the designated column while submitting tax returns.

 Yes, one can claim a deduction on donations made to multiple political parties, u/s 80GGC.